Utah-MMC/tntdump/EMAIL_SETUP_GUIDE.md

 1. Add the environment variables to your Vercel project:
    - Go to your Vercel dashboard
    - Select your project
-   - Go to Settings → Environment Variables
+   - Go to Settings â†’ Environment Variables
    - Add `EMAIL_USER` and `EMAIL_PASS`

 2. Redeploy your site

-## 📧 Email Templates
+## ðŸ“§ Email Templates

 ### Contact Form Email
 - Subject: "New Contact Form Submission - [Name]"